TheColonelPanic/DEFCON-JS-Physics-Engine/notes.md

-# Lets Build a Physics Engine in Javascript Because Fuck It
+# Lets Build a Physics Engine in JavaScript Because Fuck It

 in order for this engine to feel complete I feel we will need the following capabilities:
-- Impliment vectors for locomotion
+- Implement vectors for locomotion
-- Impliment forces like drag / gravity
+- Implement forces like drag / gravity
 - Angular motion like oscillation /
 - Multi-Particle systems using `ArrayList`, Inheritance, and Polymorphism
 - Steering forces for Autonomous Agents

 ## Lets Start By Building Out a "Random Walker"

 This will serve as a basic test of dealing with a single agent and changing their location over time as a form of locomotion.
 This will be done by storing the `(x,y)` position of an agent and changing these values based on some random variable.
+The end result is a single agent that moves around the screen at random with each direction (U,D,L,R) having a 25% chance of being selected.
+But this isn't very natural, rarely is nature truly random.
+So lets spice it up a bit

 ## Probability in Nature

-Random shouldnt always be random.
-Imposing some simple constraints on the random function can provide us with a system that more acturately mirrors the behavioral patterns and variance that we see in nature.
+Random shouldn't always be random.
+Imposing some simple constraints on the random function can provide us with a system that more accurately mirrors the behavioral patterns and variance that we see in nature.

 You can set custom weights to probability of `random()` like this:
 - `if (random(1) < 0.01){}` would yield a probability of 1%
 - `if (random(100) < 38){}` would yield a probability of 38%

-If however we want to get a more Gaussian (normal) distrobution, as is so common in nature, we can actually use a Box–Muller transform to yield a set of gaussian distibuted numbers, given a source of uniformly distributed numbers like we would get from `random()`.
-Below is the method I will be using to generate Gausian Distobutions:
+If however we want to get a more Gaussian (normal) distribution, as is so common in nature, we can actually use a Box–Muller transform to yield a set of Gaussian distributed numbers, given a source of uniformly distributed numbers like we would get from `random()`.
+Below is the method I will be using to generate Gaussian Distributions:

 ```js
 // Standard Normal variate using Box-Muller transform.